Do school grades affect car insurance?

 Premiums in this age bracket are usually high, sometimes prohibitively so but youthful drivers can lower their insurance premiums.
 One way to do so is by earning a good student discount for car insurance.

 Compare auto insurance quotes above by entering your zip code into our free rate comparison tool.

 Why Young Drivers Pay More

-Young drivers pay the highest car insurance rates of anyone.
+Teen drivers pay the highest car insurance rates of anyone.
 Their premiums can often be more than double what an older, more experienced driver pays.